osrf/subt/submitted_models/explorer_ds1_sensor_config_1/specifications.md

 Virtual DS1 is a faithful representation of real-world DS1 both in appearance and in physical properties.
 However, there are few diversions:
 * It does not model long-range Rajant communication of the real robot.
-* It does not model the exact dynamic model (mass, inertia, motion, and endurance characteristics) of real-world DS1, instead it's using the motion parameters of standard X3 UAV model for control perspective until validation data can be provided.

 # <a name="validation_links"></a>DS1 Validation and Specification Links